 - Companies in the top percentile for employee engagement consistently outperform companies in the lowest percentile.
 Specifically, with 10% higher customer raters, 21% higher profitability and 40% fewer quality defects.

-- Engaged employees are more likely to stay at a job, while disengaged employees are more likely to seek other opportunities, opening your company up to the challenges of recruiting in job-seeker’s market with an 18-year-low unemployment rate.
+- Engaged employees are more likely to stay at a job, while disengaged employees are more likely to seek other opportunities, opening your company up to the challenges of recruiting in job-seeker’s market with a 19-year-low unemployment rate.

 How to Confront Employee Engagement